Taekwon-do Legend Supreme Master Kim Bok-Man

 Kim Bok-Man: Legendary Taekwon-do Pioneer

-Chun Kuhn Taekwondo was developed by Supreme Master Bok Man Kim, one of the pioneers of Taekwon-Do1 in the ROK (Republic of Korea) Army.
+Chun Kuhn Taekwondo was developed by Supreme Master Bok Man Kim (1934-2021), one of the founding pioneers of Taekwon-Do1 in the ROK (Republic of Korea) Army.
 As a Master Sergeant, Bok Man Kim helped General Hong Hi Choi (also known as Gen. Choi Hong Hi) develop many of the martial techniques of Taekwon-Do and 15 of the 24 Ch’ang Hon patterns, the first Korean patterns developed for Taekwon-Do, in Malaysia from 1963-1964.
 The Ch’ang Hon patterns remain the official patterns of the International Taekwon-Do Federation (ITF) more than 50 years later.
 Master Sergeant Bok Man Kim also served as an instructor of Taekwon-Do under General Choi’s command.
 During his military service, Bok Man Kim helped General Choi, often called the “Father” of Taekwondo and certainly the Principal Founder of the art, to update the ROK Army Field Manual and to write the book Taekwon-do: The Art of Self-Defence, the first book about Taekwondo in English, although Bok Man Kim asked General Choi to remove his name from the book due to personal differences.
 Chun Kuhn Taekwondo represents Supreme Master Kim’s continuous efforts to perfect the martial art he helped create and introduce to nations throughout southeast Asia, including Vietnam, Taiwan, Malaysia, Singapore, Indonesia, Brunei, Sarawak, the Philippines and Hong Kong, during the 1950s, 60s and early 1970s.

 Born on December 3, 1934, Supreme Master Kim’s martial arts journey began, like that of all other first generation pioneers of Taekwondo, during the Japanese occupation of Korea.
 The year was 1941.
 Korea had been brutally occupied by Japan for more than 30 years.
 Japan had assumed control of Korea in 1910 and renamed it Chosen.
 During the military occupation, Japan banned the teaching of the Korean language and history, and burned many historical Korean documents.2 Koreans young and old were oppressed and bullied at school, at work and in the street by their Japanese co-workers and neighbors.
 Koreans were forced to assume Japanese names and to teach and speak in Japanese.
 World War II had begun in 1939, and Koreans were drafted into the Japanese army or forced to work under dangerous slavelike conditions while the Japanese military kidnapped thousands of Korean girls and women to work as comfort women for Japanese soldiers.